yuukidesu9/yuuos/README.md

 ## Known errors

-- When interrupts are received, the kernel doesn't print a description.
-Just a "S".
-- The CPUID function is hardcoded, since I was lazy and a bit dumb.
+- No issues so far.
-- I know how USTAR filesystem works, but I couldn't implement it yet because I'm being a lazy-ass motherfucker.
+- I know how USTAR filesystem works, but I couldn't implement it yet because I'm being a lazy-ass mf.
 - Same for FAT32.